boyter/boyter.org/content/posts/sloc-cloc-code.md

 Now-day's you want your program to do as little as possible, on many cores, while making it easier for the cores to do the next thing.
 This means you need to run the program in parallel, while being friendly to the CPU caches and the branch predictor.
 Thankfully compilers and CPU designers understand that these things are hard for all but the most brilliant of developers (I am not in this category).
 As such you probably don't worry too much about anything except how to run things in parallel.
 That said if you run into one an issue that can be solved by changing a branching instruction to help the predictor (I have done this exactly one time) you will feel like a programming god for a while.

-Some things to keep in mind when reading
+Some things to keep in mind when if you plan to continue reading

  - where command line output is included below I have often cut out empty lines to reduce the size
  - my development machine is a Surface Book 2 using Ubuntu WSL
  - many of the benchmarks/results before the benchmarks section are run on a variety of machines and sizes

-Architecture.
+## Architecture

 Since this was my second attempt at a Go project I was able to use the benefits of hindsight to avoid making similar mistakes.
 The first one I made was dealing with lists.
 Coming from a C#/Java/Python background where the way to make code run in parallel is to build a list and then use parallel streams, parallel linq or multiprocessing to iterate over that list using all available CPU's.
 However in Go what you really want to do is build streams.

 The other thing you need to do is let your prejudices go and embrace go-routines.
 The idea of spinning up thousands of threads in something like Java is going to land you in a world of pain.
 However the same cannot be said of Go.
 Not going to dive into this too much but suffice to say so long as you limit the CPU bound GoRoutines to the number of CPU's you can get away with many thousands performing other tasks.